4lex4/scantailor-libs-build/README.md

 Build instructions for Qt 6
 ----------

-Unfortunately, this project does not support the build of scantailor-advanced with Qt6 yet.
-It is however possible to build it from the command line, starting with a precompiled version of Qt.
+It is possible to build scantailor-advanced with Qt6.
+However, scantailor-libs-build does not include tools for this yet.
+The following instructions assume a precompiled version of Qt.

-Please note, that Qt 6 doesn't support Windows 7.
+Please note that Qt 6 doesn't support Windows 7 or older.

 <h3 id="qt6-dependencies">Dependencies</h3>